-Children with an Education Health and Care Plan (EHCP), a Statement of Special Educational Needs or an Individual Pupil Resource Agreement (IPRA) naming the school will be admitted first.
+Children with an Education, Health and Care Plan (EHCP) or a Statement of Special Educational Needs naming the school will be admitted first.

 How do you know if my child/young person needs extra help?